 Urolift works best in men whose urinary symptoms are due to only mild to moderate lateral (side) lobe enlargement of the prostate.
 Many men who are taking herbal remedies or prostate relaxing medication, but are having side effects or would rather not be on these, may be suitable for urolift.
 The key to success with urolift is careful selection of those men most likely to benefit.

-Urolift is NOT recommended in men with urinary obstruction due to:
+Urolift is NOT recommended in men with a total prostate volume greater then 80 grams.